Fix: C Drive Filling Up by itself on Windows 10/11

 Opening System Restore Settings

-2. Select C drive, then click ‘Configure‘.
+2. Select C drive and click ‘Configure‘.

 Configuring C Drive System Restore Settings